Scientists have known about prosopagnosia, a disorder that leaves sufferers unable to recognize faces—sometimes even their own reflection—for decades.

 Cook says my poor facial memory sounds “very much” like a mild form of prosopagnosia, and that I’m not alone in having this difficulty.
 Whereas it was once thought that face-blindness, in its most extreme form, was a rare condition affecting one in 10,000, researchers now believe that around 2% of the population have some form of it.

 “I’m sure there are rude people out there,” says Cook.
 “But when a prosopagnosiac doesn’t recognize you, it’s absolutely definitely not because they’re rude.
 They have a genuine condition.”

 Increasing awareness of the prosopagnosia over the past five years has led to more people coming forward, allowing researchers to develop a more nuanced understanding of the condition.
 Growing evidence of super-recognizers, who never forget a face, helped establish that face-blindness is a spectrum rather than a binary condition.

-Facial recognition is a complex skill, and just because someone’s unable to remember faces, doesn’t mean they’ll have overall poor memory.
-Poor facial recognition and difficulty navigating don’t always go hand-in-hand, they often overlap and certainly do for me.
+Facial recognition is a complex and unique skill, and just because someone’s unable to remember faces, doesn’t mean they’ll have overall poor memory or IQ.
+There’s just one cognitive ability that seems to be linked with facial recognition: navigation.
+Though the two don’t always go hand-in-hand, they often overlap and certainly do for me.
 (When I once tried to drive from south to central London, I somehow wound up driving west to Heathrow airport.)